-Maintenance capital expenditures incurred primarily relate to our marine transportation segment to replace and upgrade certain equipment associated with our vessels and in our Alkali Business, which is included in our soda and sulfur services segment, due to the costs to maintain our related equipment and facilities.
+Maintenance capital expenditures incurred primarily relate to our marine transportation segment to replace and upgrade certain equipment associated with our vessels and in our Alkali Business, which is included in our soda and sulfur services segment, due to the costs to maintain our related equipment and facilities up until the date at which we sold the business.
 Additionally, our offshore transportation assets incur maintenance capital expenditures to replace, maintain, and upgrade equipment at certain of our offshore platforms and pipelines that we operate.
-We expect future expenditures to be within a reasonable range of 2023's expenditures dependent upon the timing of when we incur certain costs.
+We expect future expenditures to be within a reasonable range of 2024's expenditures dependent upon the timing of when we incur certain costs.
 See previous discussion under "Available Cash before Reserves" for how such maintenance capital utilization is reflected in our calculation of Available Cash before Reserves.